spagnuolocarmine/playground-mpi/README.md

 - Andy Oram, Greg Wilson, 2008, Beautiful Code, Leading Programmers Explain How They Think,  O'Reilly Media.
 - [Idiomatic Expressions in C By Adam Petersen](https://www.adamtornhill.com/Idiomatic_expressions_in_C.pdf).
 - Mandel Cooper, Advanced Bash Scripting, 2010.

+# Acknowledgement

+I wish to show my gratitude to Alessia Antelmi for reviewing this manuscript and helping to improve the quality by providing ideas and active support during the drawing up.